sammuelyee/docs/_tutorials/named_maps.md

 _Named maps_ allow you to make public maps out of private data.
 Unlike other maps created through our APIs, named maps need to be pre-configured; you set the SQL and CartoCSS ahead of time on the server, not in the browser as in normal CartoDB.js usage.
 Updates to and deletions of the map need to be run with future authenticated API calls.
 On the surface, named maps look the same as other maps created through CartoDB.js, but if you inspect how your browser interacts with the server, you will see that it only pulls the information that you pre-configure so you can control which data remains private.

+If you're a developer who is working with data to which you don't own the license or for which you don't have the license to distribute publicly, or if you want to protect your data from misuse and modification, this tutorial is for you.

+**This tutorial only works for users with paid accounts.** Check out [our plans](http://cartodb.com/pricing) for upgrade options.

 #### Lesson goal

 By the end of this lesson, you will be able to create a public map with private data that has user interaction enabled on select columns of your data table.
 The map at the top of this page is an example of the named map we will be creating.